Recurring Saturday Night Live characters and sketches introduced 2012–13: The Ellen Show

-Kate McKinnon portrays Ellen DeGeneres, while Vanessa Bayer and Nasim Pedrad play Sophia Grace and Rosie respectively.
+A parody of the TV talk show of the same name, with Kate McKinnon portrays Ellen DeGeneres, while Vanessa Bayer and Nasim Pedrad play Sophia Grace and Rosie respectively.

 Maine Justice

 A court show run by Judge Marshall T. Boudreaux (Jason Sudeikis) and Jessop the Bailiff (played by the host) in which a bewildered defendant finds himself surrounded by people who repeatedly emphasize that they are in Bangor, Maine while giving every possible indication that they are in Louisiana.
-The characters all have thick Southern accents, and make many references to alligators (an alligator is also featured in the show's logo and as a live-hand puppet in the second sketch) and the bayou.
-In the sketch's first instance, Judge Boudreaux refers to a character going to school "up there" in Connecticut, but says she could also "learn a thing down here in Maine, as well!"
-Judge Boudreaux and Jessop the Bailiff extoll Maine as the home of jazz and Mardi Gras.
+The characters all have thick Cajun accents, and make many references to alligators (an alligator is also featured in the show's logo and as a live-hand puppet in the second sketch) and the bayou.
+In the sketch's first instance, Judge Boudreaux refers to the plaintiff's daughter going to school "up there" in Connecticut, despite being geographically incorrect, but says she could also "learn a thing down here in Maine, as well!"
+Judge Boudreaux and Jessop the Bailiff extoll Maine as the home of jazz and Mardi Gras but correctly identify Maine as the home of Stephen King.

 In both episodes, the defendant, who is not a local, inevitably loses the case and is sentenced to eat spicy or soggy New Orleans food.

 In the first sketch, when the confused defendant asks about the absurdity of the situation, Judge Boudreaux, Jessop the Bailiff, and the plaintiff offer possibilities like: